Instagram photo edits have come a long way since the Nashville and Mayfair filters entered our lives.

 Check out how creator @theindiaedit has adopted the style on her feed:

 To achieve this effect, shift the brightness and highlights way down.
 You can easily achieve this look by editing right in your phones’ camera settings but, you can also use photo and video editing apps like Tezza or VSCO.

 On Tezza, try the filter “Cocoa” and on VSCO, try bringing your brightness down and applying India’s favorite filters, “M5” and “A4.”

 If a dark feed isn’t your vibe, you can still play around with desaturated tones.
 Try bringing the saturation down and upping your brightness like influencer @shawnacischroeder:

-One of the easiest ways to do this is by using a free visual planning tool to experiment with different feed compositions before you hit publish!
+One of the easiest ways to start incorporating desaturated tones into your feed is by using a free visual planning tool to experiment with different feed compositions before you hit publish.

 Later’s Visual Instagram Planner shows you exactly what your Instagram feed will look like with your future posts in it, so you can achieve the perfect grid.

 You can easily rearrange or swap out photos from your media library until you’ve found the best composition for your feed.
 Plus, you can now use Later’s Visual Instagram Planner straight from your mobile!